Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill building.md

 That is all true, but “dividing” is not something we have discussed in terms of visualizing an exact cover problem.
 Let’s look at Shikaku a different way.
 Consider that you start with an outline of the grid with some numbers penciled in.
 You also have a large pile of rectangular tiles, each one having a certain width and height.
 Your job is to place tiles on the grid one-by-one, covering the penciled-in numbers with appropriately tiles (tile area equal to number on grid), until the entire grid is covered with tiles.

 Algorithm X doesn’t know how to “divide” things up.
-Algorithm X is very good at finding a subset of a “large pile” of options and it is critical that we give Algorithm X a __complete__ set of “tiles” from which it can pick and choose to build valid solutions.
+Algorithm X is extremely good at finding a subset of a “large pile” of options and it is critical that we give Algorithm X a __complete__ set of “tiles” from which it can pick and choose to build valid solutions.

 # Skill Building